VIDEO: Florida Leads Nation In Lightning Strike Fatalities, Quickly Take Cover When Storms Approach

 According to an analysis of National Oceanic and Atmospheric Administration (NOAA) weather data, in the last 10 years (2007-2016) the U.S. has averaged 30 lightning fatalities per year, with Florida’s 52 total fatalities (17 percent of the 304 total fatalities) far outdistancing Texas, the state with the second highest number of fatalities (21) during that time period.

-Last week was National Lightning Awareness Week, and as Florida enters a regular pattern of afternoon thunderstorms, emergency responders and meteorologists urge people to be aware of lightning danger and to take cover when storms approach.
+Last week was National Lightning Awareness Week, and as Florida enters a regular pattern of afternoon thunderstorms, emergency responders and meteorologists urge people to be aware of the lightning danger and to take cover when storms approach.

 Lightning can strike outward from a storm about 10 miles, and the “rule-of-thumb” is if you hear the thunder, you are within lightning strike distance of the storm.